biffalo/BetterSecDefaults/README.md

 🔵[Microsoft Graph Powershell Module](https://learn.microsoft.com/en-us/powershell/microsoftgraph/installation?view=graph-powershell-1.0)

-# Policies🔏
+# Policies 🔏
 **The following policies are created by this script**

-**🔵Policy 1 - MFA For All**
+## 🔵 Policy 1 - MFA For All

-Prompts you for trust location IP in CIDR format.
+Prompts you for trusted location IP in CIDR format.
 Creates policy that requires MFA or hybrid join for any login coming from any network NOT in the "trusted" named location.

+**Best Practice:** This satisfies the best practice of enforcing multi-factor authentication for all users while providing a practical exception for corporate networks with compliant devices.

+---

-**🔵Policy 2 - OPTIONAL - Block Outside USA**
+## 🔵 Policy 2 - Block Outside USA

-Optional policy.
 Blocks logins to all apps from outside of the United States.
 Excludes global admin role.

+**Best Practice:** This helps organizations satisfy compliance requirements for data sovereignty and geographic access restrictions, reducing the attack surface by limiting access to expected geographic regions.

+---

-**🔵Policy 3 - OPTIONAL - Block MAC OS**
+## 🔵 Policy 3 - Block MAC OS

-Optional policy.
 Blocks all logins from MacOS devices.
 Excludes global admin role.

+**Best Practice:** This enforces platform standardization best practices and helps organizations maintain a Windows-only environment for security, compliance, and management consistency.

+---

-**🔵Policy 4 - OPTIONAL - Block Linux OS**
+## 🔵 Policy 4 - Block Linux OS

-Optional policy.
 Blocks all logins from Linux devices.
 Excludes global admin role.

+**Best Practice:** This supports endpoint security best practices by preventing authentication from potentially unmanaged or non-compliant Linux systems that may not meet organizational security standards.

+---

-**🔵Policy 5 - Block Legacy Auth**
+## 🔵 Policy 5 - Block Legacy Auth

-Blocks legacy auth unless it comes from a trusted location.
+Blocks legacy authentication protocols (Exchange ActiveSync and other legacy clients) unless originating from a trusted location.

+**Best Practice:** This satisfies the critical best practice of eliminating legacy authentication methods that bypass modern security controls like MFA and are frequently exploited in attacks.

+---

-**🔵Policy 6 - BadRep IP Block**
+## 🔵 Policy 6 - BadRep IP Block

-Gets IP lists for known VPN providers and Tor exit nodes.
-Blocks login from IPs that match.
+Downloads and processes IP lists for known VPN providers (10,000+ IPs) and Tor exit nodes, creating named locations and blocking authentication attempts from these sources.
 Excludes global admin role.

+**Best Practice:** This addresses the best practice of blocking anonymization services that are commonly used by threat actors to mask their true origin and evade geographic restrictions.

+---

-**🔵Policy 7 - Sign-In Risk Block**
+## 🔵 Policy 7 - Sign-In Risk Block

-Creates sign in risk block policy (medium and high) and blocks risky sign-ins that match.
+Creates sign-in risk policy that blocks medium and high-risk sign-in attempts identified by Azure AD Identity Protection.
 Excludes global admin role.

+**Best Practice:** This implements the best practice of risk-based conditional access, leveraging Microsoft's threat intelligence to automatically block suspicious authentication attempts in real-time.

 # Usage📘
 [AZ-BetterSecDefaults.ps1](https://github.com/biffalo/BetterSecDefaults/blob/main/AZ-BetterSecDefaults.ps1)